idaholab/moose/modules/reactor/doc/content/source/meshgenerators/AssemblyMeshGenerator.md

 ## Region ID, Block ID, and Block Name Information

-The [!param](/Mesh/AssemblyMeshGenerator/background_region_id) and [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids) parameters are used to identify regions within the assembly.
+The [!param](/Mesh/AssemblyMeshGenerator/background_region_id) and [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids) parameters are used to identify regions within the assembly around the lattice of fuel pins.
 This functionality is intended for easy identification of regions within the mesh that will have the same properties, such as material assignments, and this region ID will be assigned as an extra element integer.

 The user defined ID assignment using [!param](/Mesh/AssemblyMeshGenerator/background_region_id) is given as a 1-D vector of size `A`, where `A` is the number of axial levels.
 This vector defines the background block IDs (single value per axial layer) starting from the bottom axial layer and ending with the top axial layer.
 Similarly, [!param](/Mesh/AssemblyMeshGenerator/duct_region_ids) is given as an `A` by `D` vector, where `D` is the number of duct intervals per axial layer.
 This vector assignment starts from the innermost duct region of the bottom axial layer, and extends out first radially and then axially.